(Warning: This post may be dangerous to your gag reflex!)

 After I finished retching (and wondering just how active this joker’s sex life wasn’t!), I continued reading to his conclusion that, instead of soap, he “smelled like people”.

 As I clicked off the article, I wondered to myself if smelling like people might be equivalent to smelling like a dog—especially after the garden hose trick.
 Despite my weak sense of smell, wet dog is not one of my favorite scents.
 I’m pretty certain that wet, unwashed people smell pretty similar to that.
-And I was absolutely certain that the male author of the “don’t wash” essay had never been a menstruating woman on a hot summer day.
+And I was absolutely certain that the male author of the “don’t wash” essay had never been (and I speak from personal experience) a menstruating woman on a hot summer day.

 I’ve always equated not bathing with, oh, say, body lice and bubonic plague.
 I’ll take the sheer, unmatched pleasure of soaking in a hot bath with lavender salts, or a steamy shower with scented soap on a body puff—yeah, I’ll take that any day over any amount of “natural biome”.
 And don’t even get me started on the “no-poo” non-hair-washing crusaders.
 No-poo-schmoo-poo—my hair gets washed every other day, and on the rare occasions that I must wait to wash it until the third day, it feels gross and looks dull and anyone trying to restrain me from the hot water and shampoo had best be armed!
 I use a nail brush to scrub beneath my fingernails every morning, too, all the while wondering to myself just what frightening “natural biome” lurks beneath those lovely gel-manicured fake nails I see on every second pair of female hands.